 The next drill i had set up was an attacking drill where again they had a ball each with starting cones on the first third line, they were to pass me the ball and sprint towards the shooting circle, i will pass the ball to them and they have to try and catch the ball and stop before falling into the circle.
 The pass will be put ahead of the player so it makes it harder for them to catch the ball which increases them to stretch ahead.
-Different passes was made to keep them aware of what was happening and wher
+Different passes was made to keep them aware of what was happening and where the ball was going.

 Once finished that drill i moved onto a shooting drill it's very competitive and is called killer.